save on energy costs

 Still , we wanted to accurately reflect the importance of net metering, so this year, we bumped up its weight to 10% of the total grade, and we examined Feed-in Tariff policies in non-net metering states to show where solar still does well despite bad policy.
 In layman’s terms, that means we look at whether utility companies in states without net metering will still pay you a good price for the solar energy you send to the grid.

 In Arizona, another state that just did away with net metering, we’ll probably see a solar payment of $.09/kWh.
 That’s lower than retail to be sure, but not the end of the world.
-Again, as long as home solar systems are properly sized (i.e., designed to in the home, minimizing what gets sent to the grid), the owners will still cut their bills by the retail rate by replacing their usage.
+Again, as long as home solar systems are properly sized (i.e., designed to use power in the home, minimizing what gets sent to the grid), the owners will still cut their bills by the retail rate by replacing their usage.

 A replacement for net metering has long been scheduled for Maine, but keeps getting kicked down the road.
 In good net metering news, Louisiana reinstated it, Michigan and Illinois managed to keep it, and Hawaiian electric prices are still so high, it almost doesn’t matter.